Most contractors choose CRM based on features, not workflow. That is why most abandon it within months.

 A $50/month CRM that takes 40 hours to implement properly costs more in the first year than a $200/month system that’s running in four hours.
 Calculate total time investment, not just monthly fees.

-The Right Way to Choose
+What Is the Right Way to Choose?

 Map your workflow first.
 List your non-negotiables.
 Then find the simplest system that checks every box.